Implicit Event-RGBD Neural SLAM: Related Work

-\boldparagraph{Event-based SLAM.} Events have been incorporated into several traditional visual SLAM systems to address the motion blur and lighting variation.
+\boldparagraph{Event-based SLAM.} Events have been incorporated into traditional visual SLAM systems to address the motion blur and lighting variation.
 These methods can be divided into three main types: \textit{feature-based methods}, \textit{direct methods}, and \textit{motion-compensation methods}.
-Feature-based methods, such as USLAM~\cite{vidal2018ultimate}, EIO~\cite{guan2022monocular} and PL-EVIO~\cite{guan2022pl}, extract and track point or line features from event data~\cite{li2019fa,rebecq2017real} and perform the camera tracking and mapping in parallel threads.
+Feature-based methods, such as USLAM~\cite{vidal2018ultimate}, EIO~\cite{guan2022monocular} and PL-EVIO~\cite{guan2022pl}, track point or line features from event data~\cite{li2019fa,rebecq2017real}, and perform the camera tracking and mapping in parallel threads.
 However, the feature extraction algorithms~\cite{rosten2006machine,vasco2016fast,Brandli2016ELiSeDA,Manderscheid2019SpeedIT} rely heavily on frame-based feature detection, facing challenges for motion-dependent event data appearance.
-Instead of extracting features from events, direct methods employ events without explicit data association by aligning the photometric event image~\cite{Kim2014SimultaneousMA,EDS,kim2016real} or utilizing the spatiotemporal information for event representations alignment~\cite{rebecq2016evo,zhou2021event,Rebecq2018EMVSEM}.
-Direct methods are well suited for event data, but they mainly focus on event-based visual odometry, leaving the visual dense mapping unexplored.
-Motion-compensation methods optimize the event alignment in motion-compensated event frames by maximizing the contrast~\cite{wang2022visual,peng2021globally}, minimizing the dispersion~\cite{nunes2021robust} and align probabilistic~\cite{gu2021spatio}.
+Direct methods employ events without explicit data association by aligning the photometric event image~\cite{Kim2014SimultaneousMA,EDS,kim2016real} or utilizing the spatiotemporal information for event representations alignment~\cite{rebecq2016evo,zhou2021event,Rebecq2018EMVSEM}.
+Direct methods are well suited for events, but mainly focus on event-based visual odometry, leaving the visual dense mapping unexplored.
+Motion-compensation methods optimize event alignment in motion-compensated event frames by maximizing the contrast~\cite{wang2022visual,peng2021globally}, minimizing the dispersion~\cite{nunes2021robust} and align probabilistic~\cite{gu2021spatio}.
 However, they suffer from the collapse in a broad range of camera motions.
-Thus, currently, the event-based SLAM demonstrates significant potential but lacks sufficient exploration in dense map reconstructions~\cite{huang2023eventbased}.
+Thus, currently, event-based SLAM demonstrates significant potential but lacks sufficient exploration in dense map reconstructions~\cite{huang2023eventbased}.

 \boldparagraph{Neural Radiance Fields using Events.} Event-based NeRF is in the nascent stages, and several studies have demonstrated the possibility of view synthesis from events via implicit neural fields.
 Event-NeRF~\cite{Rudnev2022EventNeRFNR} proposes an approach for inferring NeRF from a monocular color event stream that enables novel view synthesis.
 E-NeRF~\cite{Klenk2022ENeRFNR} and E$^2$NeRF~\cite{Qi_2023_ICCV} tackle the NeRF estimation from event cameras under strong motion blur.
 They develop normalized and rendering loss to address varying contrast thresholds and enhance neural volumetric representation.
 The parallel work Ev-NeRF~\cite{Hwang2022EvNeRFEB} conducts a threshold-bound loss with the ReLU function to address the lack of RGB images.
 In addition to reconstruction, $\Delta_t$NeRF~\cite{Masuda2023EventbasedCT} proposes an event camera tracker by minimizing the error between sparse events and the temporal gradient of the scene representation on the simplified intensity-change events.
 However, the traditional surface density estimation in NeRF requires highly accurate camera poses and careful optimization~\cite{Ma_2023_ICCV}, thus making it exceptionally challenging to apply NeRF to the event-based SLAM.